 In his book.
-The Transsexual Phenomenon, Harry Beniamin defines transsexuals as those who have the inner certainty of belonging to that sex which is not given to them physically.
-Modern speculation as to the precise nature of transsexualism --or transidentification as it is sometimes termed - has ranged from possible hormonal imbalance, learned gender roles, and erotic narcissism, to explanations rereincarnation. to lated Whatever the cause, the result manifests itself in that state of gender dysphoria in which the individual becomes totally alienated from his or her body.
+The Transsevual Phenomenon, Harry Benjamin defines transsexuals as those who have the inner certainty of belonging to that sex which is not given to them physically.
+Modern speculation as to the precise nature of transsexualism or transidentification as it is sometimes termed - has ranged from possible hormonal imbalance, learned gender roles, and erotic narcissism, to explanations related to reincarnation.
+Whatever the cause, the result manifests itself in that state of gender dysphoria in which the individual becomes totally alienated from his or her body.
 The only way doctors can help is by aiding the transsexual to adapt to the life of the gender with which he or she identifies.
-Thus. hormone therapy, sex reassignment herapy, and sex reassignment surgery, are all available from the National Health Service.
+Thus, hormone therapy, sex reassignment herapy, and sex reassignment surgery, are all available from the National Health Service